 The widely celebrated reunion of Carcass resulted in, unexpectedly, one of the best albums of their career.
 Their final album before they originally split, Swansong, was hardly at the level of what had come before, and this album righted an awful lot of wrongs.
 The title, Surgical Steel, hinted at their approach to this – focussed, with no fat, no wasted moments and Carcass back to being a shit-hot death metal band.
 Earlier tracks on the album blitz past in a flurry of death metal grit, before the band (comparatively!), relax a bit, with guitar solos and a trace of melodicism creeping in, but there are absolutely no bad tracks.
 The song that marked their return to recording, though – Captive Bolt Pistol – is a tour de force of economy, as it roars through three minutes in a blizzard of hefty riffage and blastbeats, and even seven years on from when it appears, it still proclaims the work of extreme metal masters.

 The shelf-life of Canadian synth-pop/post-punk group Cygnets was sadly short – just four albums in five years before they apparently pulled the plug and ended things.
-Which is a shame, as their distinctive, powerful sound deserved to be heard by many more than perhaps did.
+This is a shame, as their distinctive, powerful sound deserved to be heard by many more than perhaps did.
 Their best album by far was the 2014 album Isolator, where they nailed a slightly more direct sound that did wonders for their songs, as this album was absolutely full of bangers.
 Their crowning moment, though, was the dramatic, quasi-operatic Gallows, a song that combined breathless verses and a soaring, yearning chorus that evoked synthpop of old, but also saw this young group put down as a marker as a group with apparently limitless potential, such were the possibilities opened up by this jaw-dropping, beautiful song.
 Sadly it wasn’t to be, but the song suggests all kinds of what-ifs.

 The big changes in ASG’s line-up post Alkimia eventually felt like a rebirth, such was the different feel of the new material.
 The new vocalist was perhaps the most dramatic change, but also the shift to a much more electronic-based sound was also notable.
 That said, one of the first singles from the new line-up felt like an even more dramatic change than A/X actually was.
 Stripdown is a bombastic, huge-sounding electronic pop song, the big synth hooks owing at least a little to Depeche Mode in their pomp, perhaps, but the chorus is a thing of melodic wonder, and even a lengthy sax solo works.